Thursday, February 24, 2022

 Long John Baldry - BBC Sessions (1963-1968)

-This is kind of a companion to the Steampacket BBC sessions album I just posted.
+This is kind of a companion to the Steampacket BBC sessions album I already posted.
 Long John Baldy was a key member of the Steampacket, which existed from 1965 to 1966.
-So his solo career essentially was put on hold for those two years while he focused on that group.
+So his solo career essentially was put on hold for about a year and a half while he focused on that group.
 Thus, this is divided into two parts.
-The first eight songs are from 1963 and 1964, and the remaining seven songs are from 1967 and 1968.
+The first eight songs are from 1963 to early 1965, and the remaining songs are from late 1966 to 1968.

-For the first section of songs from 1963 and 1964, only the first one, "My Babe," is from an actual BBC session.
+For the first section of songs from 1963 to 1965, only the first one, "My Babe," plus tracks 9 through 11, are from actual BBC sessions.
 He did more BBC sessions around that time, but they seem to have been lost or never recorded.
-That one song survived because it was part of a BBC special heavily featuring the Beatles called "Pop Go the Beatles," so it probably survived because of Beatles fans recording it.
+That the first song survived because it was part of a BBC special heavily featuring the Beatles called "Pop Go the Beatles," so it probably survived because of Beatles fans recording it.
+The other three tracks survived because they date from the "Top of the Pops" radio show in early 1965, and pretty much all of those recordings have survived since about mid-1964.

 Most of the rest of the early songs here come from appearances on the British TV show "Hullabaloo."
 It seems the band Cyril Davies R&B All-Stars played one song per week for one season.
 Cyril Davies was another British leading light for the blues, but he died due to health issues (endocarditis) at the age of 31 in 1964, and there is very little recorded by him before his death.
 He was mainly a harmonica player, so Baldry joined his band as a lead vocalist.
 After Davies died, Baldry basically took over his band and renamed them the Hoochie Coochie Men.
+(For tracks 9 through 11, he was backed by the Hoochie Coochie Men, although I didn't label those songs as such.)
 After some more personnel changes, they morphed into the Steampacket.

 I included as many of these early Hullabaloo performances I could find, but there are more that either weren't recorded or I can't find.
 British folk guitarist Davy Graham was on many of the same shows, and in one case here Baldy sang while Graham played the acoustic guitar.

-The second half, the 1967 and 1968 songs, are all BBC recordings.
-Most of them come from two BBC sessions in 1967, but the last one is from an unknown BBC TV show.
+The second half, the 1966 to 1968 songs, are all BBC recordings.
+Most of them come from four BBC sessions, but track 18, "Call It Stormy Monday," is from an unknown BBC TV show.
 There is at least one more BBC session from around this time that doesn't seem to have survived.

 All the songs here are officially unreleased.
-The sound quality is generally very good.
-My musical associate MZ improved the equalization for some of the songs here, as well as some on the Steampacket BBC session I just posted.
+The sound quality is generally excellent.
+My musical associate MZ improved the equalization for some of the songs here, as well as some on the Steampacket BBC session I posted.

 01 My Babe (Long John Baldry)